parallelchain-io/parallelchain-docs/docs/wallet_browser_extension/provider/api_documentation.md

     The request causes a popup to appear.
     You should only request permissions in response to a direct user action, such as a button click.

-!!! failure
-    If user reject the request, the `User Rejected Request 4001` error will be thrown.

 ### Arguments Serialization

 The arguments of the contract's method should be serialized as [Uint8Array][6] before passing to the `call_contract` method.

-The primitive types are serialized based on [Borsh binary serialization format][7], we can using the library [borsh-js][10] to help us serialize the arguments.
+The primitive types are serialized based on [Borsh binary serialization format][7].
+You can use the library [borsh-js][10] to help you serialize the arguments.

-The address is base64 encoded string, for more details about base64 serialization, please check [MDN][9].
+The address is base64 encoded string.
+For more details about base64 serialization, please check [MDN][9].

-The option type is also based on [Borsh binary serialization format][7], for instance, the `Option<PublicAddress>` is serialized as:
+The option type is also based on [Borsh binary serialization format][7].
+For instance, `Option<PublicAddress>` is serialized as:

 ```js
 const address = 'ggYKJ-RGIfs2YVzAW2W5KV39NpPSUIzabo7m0dSC_Hs';